Veera Kannadiga: Production

-Meher Ramesh who assisted Puri Jagannadh made his directorial debut with this film.
-The film was started on 22 August 2003 and was completed by 25 December.
+Meher Ramesh who assisted Puri Jagannadh, made his directorial debut with this film.
+The film was started on 22 August 2003 and was completed by 25 December 2003.

 Soundtrack

+The music was composed by Chakri who also composed for the Telugu version Andhrawala.
+The soundtrack was released by Akash Audio.
+The track "Naire Naire" was reused from Andhrawala.

 Reception

 Viggy wrote "Veera Kannadiga looks luxurious but for Kannadigas, is nothing but an Andhra Meal!".
-The reviewer for Deccan Herald wrote that Puneeth Rajkumar "in a double role as father and son puts up a convincing show."
+Deccan Herald wrote "Puneeth Rajkumar in a double role as father and son puts up a convincing show."
 He concluding writing, "The film’s main focus is on the gallantry of Kannadigas.
 Music by Chakri will appeal to the youngsters but there are too many songs.
 The movie will be an enjoyable fare for the lovers of comedy."

-The movie completed 100 days.
+Box office

+Veera Kannadiga completed 100 days at the theatres and became a commercial success at the box office.